gee-cpu/Balance-Calculator-main/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+If you are using Google chrome browser or any browser with CORS enabled, run chrome with this command C:\Program Files\Google\Chrome\Application\chrome.exe --disable-web-security --disable-gpu --user-data-dir=%LOCALAPPDATA%\Google\chromeTemp

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.